jaredpar/jaredpar.github.io/_posts/2008-05-01-c-programming-books.md

 and how developers [don't read enough of them.](http://www.codinghorror.com/blog/archives/001108.html)??
-I readily agree with the first two points in the article that 1) most programming books suck and 2) books are sold by weight not by volume.??
-Reading is an integral part of a developers life.??
+I readily agree with the first two points in the article that 1) most programming books suck and 2) books are sold by weight not by volume.
+Reading is an integral part of a developers life.
 Blogs are a great source of info but books are a necessity as well.

-In my experience, the hardest language to find a good book for is C++.??
-Far too many books and far too few which are worth reading.??
+In my experience, the hardest language to find a good book for is C++.
+Far too many books and far too few which are worth reading.
 Here are my favorite which 1) don't suck and 2) don't weigh a ton but have a enormous amount of information.